otomad/OutputVideo-Addon-for-PPTX/README.md

 This is the GUI version of the official subroutine `ActivePresentation.CreateVideo`.

-Due to PowerPoint's export video function in the menu can only export 30fps video at most, but it has built-in related subroutines to export higher frame rate video.
+Due to PowerPoint's export video function in the menu can only export 30fps video at most, but it has built-in related subroutine to export higher frame rate video.
 Therefore, a graphical interface is made to call this subroutine and configure other related options.

 ## How to use
 1. Download the lastest version of this add-on.